 - Dress and act the part.
 In officiating, the book is judged by its cover.
 Your appearance before, during, and after the game is important.

-- Conduct the pregame conferences with other volleyball officials, coaches from each team, and players.
+- Conduct the pregame conferences with other volleyball referees, coaches from each team, and players.
 This is your opportunity to prevent problems by discussing ground rules and other rules volleyball coaches and players may have.

 - Remember, your actions in every match reflect on all officials.

-During the Match
+Volleyball Officials During the Match

 - A true professional doesn't ever showboat.
 Any action designed to draw attention away from the players and to the official is unacceptable and unprofessional.